RT-Thread/rt-thread/documentation/3.kernel/basic/basic.md

 # Introduction to RT-Thread Kernel

 Kernel is the most basic and fundenmental part of an Operating System.
 Kernel service library and RT-Thread kernel libraries are interfacing between hardware and components/service layer.
-This includes the implementation of real-time kernel service library (rtservice.h/kservice.c) and other RT-Thread kernel libraries such as object management, thread management and scheduler, inter-thread communication management, clock management and memory management respectively.
+This includes the implementation of real-time kernel service library (`rtservice.h/kservice.c`) and other RT-Thread kernel libraries such as object management, thread management and scheduler, inter-thread communication management, clock management and memory management respectively.
 Below diagram is the core architecture diagram of the core kernel.

 ![RT-Thread Kernel and its Substructure](figures/03kernel_Framework.png)

 Implementation of core kernel libraries are similar to a small set of standard C runtime library and it can run independently.
 For example, Standard C library (C runtime library) provides "strcpy", "memcpy", "printf", "scanf" and other function implementations.
 RT-Thread kernel libraries also provide the function implementations which are mainly used by Core Kernel.
 However, to avoid name conflicts, specifically functions' names are preceded with rt_.

 The built of the Kernel will be vary depending on the complier.
 For example, using GNU GCC compiler, it will use more implementation from the standard C library.
 Last but not least, the minimum resource requirements of the Kernel is 3KB ROM and 1.2KB RAM.

 ## Thread Scheduling

 Thread is the smallest scheduling unit in the RT-Thread operating system.
 The thread scheduling algorithm is a **Priority-based Full Preemptive Multi-Thread** scheduling algorithm.

 The system can support up to 256(0 - 255) thread priorities.
 For systems with tight resources, configurations with 8 or 32 thread priorities can be chosen(For example, STM32 has 32 thread priorities as per the default configuration).
 Lower numbers have a higher priority where 0 represents the highest priority furthermore the lowest priority(highest number) is reserved for idle threads.

 RT-Thread supports the creation of multiple threads with the same priority.
 Threads having the same priority are scheduled with a Time Slice Rotation Scheduling algorithm so that each thread runs for the same amount of time.

 The number of threads is bounded by the memory of the hardware platform and not the system.

-Thread management will be covered in detail in the "Thread Management" chapter.
+Thread management will be covered in detail in the chapter @ref page_thread_management.

-## Clock Management
+## Clock & Timer Management

 RT-Thread's Clock management is based upon a **clock beat**, which is the smallest clock unit in the RT-Thread operating system.

 The RT-Thread timer provides two types of timer mechanisms:

 - **One-Shot Timer** - Triggers only one timer event after startup and then stops automatically.
 - **Periodic Trigger Timer** - Periodically triggers timer events until the user manually stops the timer or it will continue to operate.